Italian Grammar Bank

 ‘Sto, ‘sti, ‘sta, ‘ste are slang forms of the adjectives questo, questi, questa and queste: they’re only used in very informal settings: on the internet, the apostrophe is usually omitted.

-How do Italian demonstratives work as adjectives?
+How do demonstratives work as adjectives?

 Italian demonstratives work as adjectives when placed before a noun.
 They vary based on the gender and number of the words they refer to, similar to articles.

-What are Italian demonstrative pronouns and how are they used?
+What are Italian demonstrative pronouns?

 Demonstrative pronouns in Italian, such as “questo,” “questa,” “quello,” etc., replace nouns and stand alone.
 They are used to point to something specific mentioned earlier or understood from context.